Converting code to work with SonicScrewdriveR

 TaggedWave and TaggedWaveMC

-If we try to use a function that expects a Wave
+If we try to use a function that expects a Wave object

-object, we will get an error.
+with a TaggedWave object, we will get an error.

 # This will fail